This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Add the beef to the pot and cook for 5 minutes, breaking it up as you go.
-There shouldn't be a lot of fat released if you used very lean beef, but if there is, spoon most of the fat out.
+There shouldn't be a lot of fat released if you used lean beef, but if there is, spoon most of the fat out.

 • Stir in the tomato paste, Worcestershire sauce, chili powder, garlic powder, cumin, paprika, and cayenne pepper.